 One thing we hear about Millennials (adults under 40) is that they live in the moment.
 If you yourself fall into that age bracket, you’ll have an opinion about how much that’s true of you and your peers.
-But we can probably say that compared to, say, anyone over 60, there is discernible difference.
+But we can probably say that compared to, say, anyone over 60, there is a discernible difference.
 The over-60s arrived in the workplace at a time when loyalty and dedication to the employer, and the profession, were still highly valued and couldn’t be neglected.

 And these days, a 60-year-old being made redundant after 15 years of employment is likely to feel that those years ought to count for something: I should have been kept on; I should get a good package; I deserve some sympathy.
 Younger people, however, might hear that and wonder if it wasn’t a mistake to stay at the same company for 15 years.
 They might also suspect that a lack of competence or ambition was what made this older person’s career stagnate for so long.